Introductory and Best Practice workshops for Research Supervisors

 27 June 2024 (10.00pm–12.00pm)

-This workshop is aimed at new Departmental Research Degree Coordinators (DRDCs) and staff interested in or planning to take on the role of DRDC in the future.
-Current DRDCs are also welcome to attend.
-The workshop offers an introduction to the role and responsibilities involved in being a DRDC at the University of Portsmouth.
-An experienced Faculty Research Degree Coordinator (FRDC) will take participants through these roles and responsibilities in relation to the student journey from application and admissions to viva and completion.
+This workshop is aimed at new Departmental Directors of Postgraduate Research (DDPGRs) and staff interested in or planning to take on the role of DDPGR in the future.
+Current DDPGRs are also welcome to attend.
+The workshop offers an introduction to the role and responsibilities involved in being a DDPGR at the University of Portsmouth.
+An experienced Faculty Director of Postgraduate Research (FDPGR) will take participants through these roles and responsibilities in relation to the student journey from application and admissions to viva and completion.
 An overview of essential University regulations and procedures will also be provided.